rhystirado/calculator/README.md

 Calculator built using JavaScript, HTML, and CSS.

 To operate the calculator, the user can click the buttons to perform mathematical operations.
+Input can be cleared with the AC button.

 Available operations: